anthony-rgs/eBay-productFinder/README.md

 1. **`tabs`**: To open eBay search pages in a new tab
 2. **`storage`**: To save your preferences like language and toggle settings

-_No data is collected or shared with third parties_